rajuislamdev/pocket-mode/README.md

 ### ✅ Requirements

 - Flutter SDK
-- Android device (physical or emulator with proximity sensor)
+- Android device (with proximity sensor)
-- Kotlin support in Android project
+- Kotlin setup in your Android module

 ---